List of NFL annual rushing yards leaders

 In American football, rushing and passing are the two main methods of advancing the ball down the field.
 A rush, also known as a running play, generally occurs when the quarterback hands or tosses the ball backwards to the running back, but other players, such as the quarterback, can run with the ball.
 In the National Football League (NFL), the player who has recorded the most rushing yards for a season is considered the winner of the rushing title for that season.
 In addition to the NFL rushing champion, league record books recognize the rushing champions of the American Football League (AFL), which operated from 1960 to 1969 before being absorbed into the National Football League in 1970.
+The NFL also recognizes the statistics of the All-America Football Conference, which operated from 1946 to 1949 before three of its teams were merged into the NFL, since 2025.

 The NFL did not begin keeping official records until the 1932 season.
 Since the adoption of the 14-game season in 1961, all but one rushing champion have recorded over 1,000 yards rushing.
 Nine rushing champions have recorded over 2,000 rushing yards, a feat first accomplished by O. J. Simpson in 1973 and most recently achieved by Saquon Barkley in the 2024 season.

 The player with the most rushing titles is Jim Brown, who was the rushing champion eight times over his career.
 Eric Dickerson, Emmitt Smith, O. J. Simpson, Steve Van Buren, and Barry Sanders are tied for the second-most rushing titles, each having won four times.
 Jim Brown also holds the record for the most consecutive rushing titles with five, having led the league in rushing each year from 1957 to 1961.
 Steve Van Buren, Emmitt Smith, and Earl Campbell each recorded three consecutive rushing titles.
 The Cleveland Browns have recorded the most rushing titles with eleven; the Dallas Cowboys rank second, with seven rushing titles.
-The most recent rushing champion is Saquon Barkley of the Philadelphia Eagles, who led the league with 2,005 rushing yards during the 2024 season.
+The most recent rushing champion is James Cook of the Buffalo Bills, who led the league with 1,621 rushing yards during the 2025 season.
 Derrick Henry is the most recent player to win back-to-back titles.

 In 2022, the NFL announced, "To permanently honor the impact of Jim Brown in the NFL, the player with the most rushing yards each season will be presented with the "Jim Brown Award".
 Josh Jacobs was the inaugural recipient.